Photo by Shutterstock

-Winter in the national parks is a spectacle of contrasts: rouge-tinged cliffs stand out against white snow and the stars seem to dazzle more brightly against dark skies.
-Storied sights and iconic drives that are jammed with selfie-takers and shuttle buses in peak season become silent and serene.
+Winter in the national parks is a spectacle of contrasts: Rouge-tinged cliffs stand out against white snow, and the stars seem to dazzle more brightly against dark skies.
+Storied sights and iconic drives that are jammed with selfie-takers and shuttle buses in peak season become silent and serene in cold weather.
 Timid wildlife venture further out to forage and also become easier to spot against the snow.
 And special National Park Service winter activities offer new and unusual ways to discover the season’s extraordinary beauty.
 So pack your hat and gloves and head out to explore these winter wonderlands, each of which has something truly special to offer during this time of year.

 In Yellowstone, winter is one of the best times of year for wildlife viewing and photography: Bison, elk, moose, mule deer, wolves, and coyotes venture down from the snowy peaks and gather in Lamar Valley and other lower elevation meadows.
 Bobcats and foxes prowl along Yellowstone River, and owls swoop out of the forest in search of prey.
-In winter, the park is blissfully quiet.
-Most roads inside the park are closed except to snowmobiles and specially designed snowcoaches that can navigate the unplowed roads: You can book ski, snowshoe, snowmobile, and coach tours through Yellowstone National Park Lodges to visit favorite attractions, including Firehole Basin, Grand Canyon of the Yellowstone, and Old Faithful.
-Or go deeper into the snowy landscape with biologists and naturalists from Teton Science Schools on a multi-day Winter Wolves of Yellowstone safari experience.
-For a truly unforgettable New Year’s Eve, book a stay at the winter-only Old Faithful Snow Lodge—only accessible by over-snow shuttle or snowmobile—and join the hardy revelers who gather for a midnight geyser-watch to cheer the last eruption of the old year and welcome the first splash of the new.
+On winter days, the park is blissfully quiet.
+Most roads inside the park are closed except to snowmobiles and specially designed snowcoaches that can navigate the unplowed roads.
+You can book ski, snowshoe, snowmobile, and coach tours through Yellowstone National Park Lodges to visit favorite attractions, including Firehole Basin, Grand Canyon of the Yellowstone, and Old Faithful.
+Or go deeper into the snowy landscape with biologists and naturalists from Teton Science Schools on a multi-day Winter Wildlife and Wolves of Yellowstone safari experience.
+For a truly unforgettable New Year’s Eve, book a stay at the Old Faithful Snow Lodge—which is open exclusively in the winter and is only accessible by over-snow shuttle or snowmobile—and join the hardy revelers who gather for a midnight geyser-watch to cheer the last eruption of the old year and welcome the first splash of the new.

 With its 56 square miles of rock spires and hoodoos standing in stark relief against the snow, Bryce Canyon National Park is a winter explorer’s dream.
 Snowshoeing and cross-country skiing are permitted throughout the park, and the roads to Fairyland Point and Paria View are left unplowed, creating wide, smooth expanses for visitors to traverse.
 No snowshoes?
-No problem: The Bryce Canyon Snowshoe Program offers ranger-led excursions for all levels of experience, and equipment is provided.
-Or sign up for one of the ranger-led full moon hikes that take place November through March—hoodoos and moonshadows are a memorable mix.
+No problem: The Bryce Canyon Snowshoe Program offers ranger-led excursions, and equipment is provided.
+Or sign up for one of the ranger-led full moon hikes that take place November through March—hoodoos and moon shadows are a memorable mix.
 Over President’s Day weekend, Bryce Canyon celebrates all things winter with a three-day festival hosted by the NPS and Ruby’s Inn that features ski clinics, arts and crafts, wildlife and geology talks, stargazing, music, and more.